 “We have a lot of indigenous and non-indigenous plants that can benefit our economy.
-Hemp is one of those.
+Cbd hemp oil is one of those.
 Our intention is to exploit its potential to the fullest.
 Hemp has more than 50, 000 products and we intend to produce some of them.
 We also have plans to exploit the economic potential of other plants besides hemp, imagine there are so many varieties for pain and all of the benefits that can do to there’s even a chocolate haze weed dispensary ” the passionate activist told Voice Money.

 Hemp is used around the world in the production of various commercial and industrial products, including cosmetics, clothing, textiles, food and even biofuel.
 Cannabis is also used to produce products like cannabidiol oil which seem to have a good pain relieving feature.